 Garden Grille, Epcot

-Surprisingly, this was one of our favorite character meals.
+Surprisingly, this was one of our favorite character meals at Walt Disney World.
 Located in the Land Pavilion in Epcot, Garden Grill offers breakfast, lunch, and dinner.
 Served family style, much of the food from these meals is grown right there in the Land Pavilion.
 Meals are hosted by Chip n Dale and friends, and you can enjoy your meal and your character interaction as the restaurant slowly revolves around.

 The food is delicious, and the restaurant is really fun.
+It’s one of the best places for character dining and is a good choice for families.
 We’ve been for dinner, but I’m sure all three meals are great.

 Akershus Royal Banquet Hall, Epcot